d1vanov/libquentier/CodingStyle.md

 ## Namespace

-All of the public code of libquentier code should reside in `quentier` namespace.
-It’s also a good rule of thumb to keep the library’s private code in the same namespace as well.
+All the public code of libquentier (i.e. the declarations found in `headers/quentier` folder) should reside in `quentier` namespace.
+The library’s private code should reside in the same namespace as well, for convenience.
+It's OK to create nested namespaces in private code, if needed.
+Library's test code is located in `test` namespace nested into `quentier` namespace.

 ## Class names